-Maybe your family has outgrown that starter BTO flat and you’re now looking to trade up for a better place.
+Maybe your family has outgrown that starter HDB BTO flat and you’re now looking to upgrading options for a better place.

 Or maybe you’ve got a fully paid HDB and are thinking of getting a condo for your golden years.